this-is-armin/this-is-armin/README.md

 - **Tools:** Git, Vs Code

 ## 🌱 Currently Learning
-- Advanced Fundamentals of Python and Django and Web
+- Advanced Fundamentals of Python and Django and, ...
 - English and German

 ## 💼 Projects